lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 Sorted order turns the problem of finding the union or intersection of two subsets into a linear-time operation, just sweep from left to right and see what you are missing.
 It makes element searching possible in sublinear time.
-Though, printing the elements of a set in a canonical order reminds us that order doesn't matter.
+Though, it's important to remember that order doesn't matter and requirements for accessing elements of the set in any canonical order will not be respected.

 If each subset contains exactly two elements, they can be thought of as edges in a graph whose vertices represent the universal set.
 A system of